astuto/astuto/README.md

 ## Documentation

-Check out [docs.astuto.io](https://docs.astuto.io/) to learn how to deploy Astuto, configure custom OAuth providers, customize appearance and more!
+Check out [docs.astuto.io](https://docs.astuto.io/) to learn how to deploy Astuto, configure custom OAuth providers and webhooks, use our REST API and more!

 ## Contributing